benitolopez/aleph/README.md

 4. Search for: `Aleph_` and replace with: `Your_Theme_Name_`.
 This is the prefix used in all class names.
 5. Search for: `aleph-` and replace with: `your-theme-name-`.
 This is the handle prefix of the theme's scripts.

 Then, update the stylesheet header in `style.css` and in `sass/style.scss`.
+If you will use Sass to compile your CSS, update only `sass/style.scss`.

 Now, you have two possibilities: move your theme folder in `wp-content/themes` as usual or use npm to sync your theme folder with your WordPress installation located in another server or VM.
 It's up to you.
 Personally, I have a `wp` folder in my computer with all my theme folders inside.
-And all of them are uploaded (and synchronized) to my local server trough npm when I make a change.
+And all of them are uploaded (and synchronized) to my local server through npm when I make a change.
 More info in the next section if you're interested.

 ## Npm usage